Crafting a Storm Surge and Hurricane Risk Rating for Coastal Properties

 2. Click the “Access Data Listing on Snowflake Marketplace” button to access the data listing on the Snowflake Marketplace

-3. Click the ‘Get’ button and the top right of the page to access the Australian Post Movers Statistics Account.
+3. Click the ‘Get’ button and the top right of the page to access the Australian Post Movers Statistics dataset.
 This will then redirect to a link to either create a new Snowflake account or sign in if one already exists.

 4. Once your Snowflake account is set up and running , the Australia post Mover Statistics dataset listing is located within Data Products and then Marketplace as shown by the link below: